Destination Wedding Photographer

 Traditional Wedding

-On the following Monday, a small group of about 80 guests celebrate traditionally in Ethiopian clothes.
-The friends who traveled from Germany also dress accordingly in traditional garments.
-The best men and women dance into the room, clearing the way for the bridal couple.
-When Kurat and Micki enter the room dancing, nobody stays in their seats.
-Everyone stands up and sways to the sounds of the band, which is playing a traditional wedding song.
-There is traditional Ethiopian coffee and lots of delicious food again.
-The highlight is when the two of them sneak away unnoticed to then present themselves in Eritrean wedding dresses.
-Nobody expected that.
-The mood is now definitely at a boiling point, especially the guests who traveled from Eritrea are happy about this gesture.
+The following Monday, a small gathering of about 80 guests celebrates in traditional Ethiopian dress.
+The friends who traveled from Germany also dress in traditional attire.
+The best man and maid of honor dance into the room, clearing the way for the bride and groom.
+As Kurat and Micki dance into the room, no one can stay seated.
+Everyone stands up and sways to the sounds of the band playing a traditional wedding song.
+There is traditional Ethiopian coffee and, once again, plenty of delicious food.
+The highlight comes when the couple slips away unnoticed, only to reappear later in Eritrean wedding attire.
+No one saw that coming.
+The atmosphere is now truly electric, and the guests who traveled from Eritrea are particularly delighted by this gesture.

-"Marco accompanied us at our destination wedding and captured a lot of wonderful memories.
-We couldn't have imagined a better photographer.
+“Marco accompanied us on our destination wedding and captured so many wonderful memories.
+We couldn’t have imagined a better photographer.

-Three wedding celebrations in the middle of Addis Ababa couldn't have been captured better!
-In addition to the photos, we were especially impressed by his relaxed, open and friendly manner."
+Three wedding celebrations in the heart of Addis Ababa couldn’t have been captured any better!
+In addition to the photos, we were especially impressed by his laid-back, open, and friendly manner.”

 Kurat & Micki